tyronehou/BOATS/semester-report/README.md

 The most obvious candidate for future research is the routing algorithm.
 As mentioned before, what we have now is a baseline, and we really only worked seriously with one graph algorithm.
 We anticipate that applying more advanced techniques and digging deeper into graph theory could easily yield major improvements.
 In addition, the generated student dataset could also be improved for future transportation challenges.
 Some of the assumptions we made in making the dataset were naive; for example, we assume that only one student maximum lives in every household.
 This assumption held because the number of students was less than the total number of residences for every zip code, but an enriched dataset that takes into account the relative proportions of multi-student households would undoubtedly provide a more accurate picture of the City of Boston's students for researchers to play with.

-Much of the code for this research project is hosted in private repositories; if you are interested in having a look at our work, please let us know.
+Much of the code for this research project is hosted in private repositories.
+If you are interested in having a look at our work, please let us know.